santiagogr05/Guessy/README.md

 # Guessy
-Game for guess a rnd numeber for the final programming lab
+Game for guessing a randmon number within 12 of less tries

+## Tecnologies
+- Java 17
+- Java Swing